sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-procurement-purchasereq-shop/abap-s4hanacloud-procurement-purchasereq-shop.md

 - Business role `SAP_BR_PURCHASER` needs to be assign to your business user
 - Use Starter Development Tenant in S/4HANA Cloud for the tutorial to have necessary sample data in place.
 See [3-System Landscape and Transport Management](https://help.sap.com/docs/SAP_S4HANA_CLOUD/a630d57fc5004c6383e7a81efee7a8bb/e022623ec1fc4d61abb398e411670200.html?state=DRAFT&version=2208.503).
 - Business role `SAP_BR_PURCHASER` needs to be assigned to your business user
+- You are already logged into SAP S/4HANA Cloud, ABAP Environment or SAP S/4HANA on-Premise.
+If not, please complete the [login tutorial](abap-s4hanacloud-login).

 ## You will learn
 - How to create an ABAP package